eth-ait/hci-project-group-11/README.md

 ### Personas

 Who are the users?
-We came up with three interest groups and a concrete sample of a person that fits the given lifestyles.
+We came up with three interest groups and a concrete samples of a person that fits the given lifestyles.

 #### Peter, 62
 <img align="left" width="80" height="80" src="img/persona_peter.png">